vivid-planet/comet/.changeset/nice-bananas-press.md

 "@comet/eslint-config": major
 ---

-Add eslint rule to restrict barrel react imports
+Enable rule to restrict barrel React imports

-Because the new JSX transform will automatically import the necessary `react/jsx-runtime` functions, React will no longer need to be in scope when you use JSX.
+Importing `React` is no longer necessary due the new JSX transform, which automatically imports the necessary `react/jsx-runtime` functions.
+Use individual named imports instead, e.g, `import { useState } from "react"`.